tuvd08/gxninhmy/wp-content/plugins/ceceppa-multilingua/readme.txt

 - Plugin works also with custom post types :)
 - Redirects the browser depending on the user's language.
 - Different post filter method
-- Filter search in accordingly to current language
+- Filter search in according to current language
 - Compatible with wpml-config.xml ( experimental )

 = Widgets =